How to get from Sorrento to Positano

 The best time to visit Positano is from late April to September, when the weather is sunny and the waters are warm.
 Sunbathe at Positano’s beaches — like Spiaggia Grande and Fornillo.
 And take a walking tour to Chiesa di Santa Maria Assunta and its majolica-tiled dome, which houses a Byzantine Black Madonna and Child from the 13th century.

-4 ways to get from Sorrento to Positano
+What are the 4 ways to travel from Sorrento to Positano?

 Sorrento to Positano by Bus